dfhawthorne/oracle-db-build/README.md

 Because I am now starting to get involved with [HammerDB](https://www.hammerdb.com) development, I did not want to put the DB build scripts into my forked repository, [HammerDB](https://github.com/dfhawthorne/HammerDB).

+## Wiki

+There are instructions on how to use this code on the associated [wiki](https://github.com/dfhawthorne/oracle-db-build/wiki) page.

 ## Software Licence